New Zealand Express Company Building (Former)

 24th November 1983

 Extent of List Entry

-Extent includes the land described as Secs 2-4 Blk XXXVIII Town of Dunedin (CT OT288/60), Otago Land District, and the building known as New Zealand Express Company Building (Former) thereon.
+Extent includes the land described as Secs 2-4 Blk XXXVIII Town of Dunedin (RT OT288/60), Otago Land District, and the building known as New Zealand Express Company Building (Former) thereon.

 Dunedin’s New Zealand Express Company Building (Former), designed by Christchurch architects Sidney and Alfred Luttrell and built between 1908 and 1910, was New Zealand’s first skyscraper.
 It has architectural, aesthetic, historical and technological significance.

 The New Zealand Express Company had its origins in Dunedin’s Campbell and Crust carrying company formed in 1867.
 In 1879, the company was renamed The New Zealand Express Company, at which time they took on the task of collecting and forwarding goods and parcels at varying rates.
 From Dunedin, the company extended to Christchurch, Wellington and Auckland, eventually having branches in most significant towns.
 By the twentieth century it was one of the country’s largest employers.